learnapollo/learnapollo/content/tutorial-react/react-01.md

 ## Getting Familiar with the App

-Let's take a moment to get more familiar with the structure of the app before we run it.
+Let's take a moment to get more familiar with the structure of the app.

 The starting point for our App is `src/index.js` At the moment, all that happens here is setting up the router to render the `Pokedex` component for the `/` route path: